The IT Stack We Deployed for a 10-Person Accounting Firm

 | Ongoing | Run a quarterly SaaS audit | Teams of 10 commonly accumulate 3–5 shadow IT subscriptions on personal or department cards; consolidate or cancel |

 This accounting firm is now on a stack that supports growth to 20+ employees without a rearchitecture — and the full deployment was completed in two weeks without disrupting active client work.
-The total first-year cost for the software layer runs approximately $34–$36 per user per month, plus the one-time network hardware investment.
-At this size, that is not an enterprise budget — it is the baseline cost of handling client financial data responsibly at 10 employees.
+The core software layer runs approximately $36–$38 per user per month, plus the one-time network hardware investment and QuickBooks — a realistic baseline for a firm handling client financial data.

 If your business is hitting the same thresholds, the resources below cover each layer in depth.